springernature/frontend-playbook/technologies/javascript.md

 }
 ```

-### Optimise For Reading

-Code is written once and read many times, using abbreviations or single-character variables saves time in the short term but there's an overhead every time somebody has to read that code.

-Reading code is difficult enough at the best of times.
-Don't make it harder; it's better to have RSI in your over-worked fingers than for all your colleagues to hate you.

 ### Modules Over Monoliths

 Wherever possible, you should try to think in smaller single-purpose modules and functions.
 This encourages reuse and helps to [keep complexity down].